Smith Campus Center & Student Programs Department Staff

 Chris' primary research interest is bystander engagement of undergraduate men involved in dangerous drinking situations.
 He recently completed his dissertation on this topic with plans to build upon this baseline research through ongoing alcohol education and program development.
 Chris is also interested in leveraging social media to build community and guiding student use of technology and social media to make personal and professional connections inside and outside the classroom.
 Chris lives in Claremont with his partner, Kristina, and their son Simon.

 Ellie Ash-Balá has been at the Smith Campus Center since 2007.
 A graduate of Claremont McKenna College (‘99), Ellie has always loved the 5Cs and was thrilled at the opportunity to return to Claremont.
 She has her B.A. in Music/Religious Studies and earned her Master’s degree in Theology from Fuller Seminary.
 At Pomona, Ellie’s role is to educate and support students in their co-curricular experience.
-She provides oversight and training for the Claremont Colleges ~150 student-run organizations.
+She provides oversight and training for the Claremont Colleges ~200 student-run organizations.
 In addition, she specifically advises the ASPC Senate and the Pomona Events Committee.
-She is currently involved in designing and piloting an alcohol education program on campus as well as a student organization leadership training program.
+Additionally, Ellie coordinates TAAP, Pomona's alcohol education and bystander intervention program, and the 4/7 Leadership program.

 As a Southern California resident for over 20 years, Ellie loves planning the “47 Things” trips that send students off-campus every semester to exciting destinations around Los Angeles and beyond (especially Dodger Stadium).
-Ellie serves as an On-Call Dean and, as such, lives on campus with her wife, Missy, and their dog Dexter.
+Ellie lives in Claremont with her wife, Missy, and their dog, Dexter.
 You might spot them walking Dexter around campus…if you do, please say hi!

 John has been at Pomona College since 2006, when he moved from Massachusetts to come to Claremont.
 A life-long New Englander, John graduated with his B.S. from University of Massachusetts at Amherst.
 He recently received his Master’s in Leadership & Management from the University of La Verne in 2010.
 He has been in Student Affairs in Higher Education since 1977, including 10 years in South Africa at the University of Durban/Westville and the University of Natal-Pietermariszburg.